myersm0/CIFTI.jl/README.md

 ```
 Important note: order matters in the vector that you specify, so the two lines above will return matrix subsets of the same size but differently sorted.

 As of version 1.2, data from a `CiftiStruct` or `Matrix` can be written to disk by specifying a `template`, i.e. an existing CIFTI file that has the desired properties.
 A copy of `template` will be created on disk, with its data component replaced with the new data that you supply.
-See the note in the introduction, however, about this function's experimental status, and be sure to verify that outputs are oriented correctly.
 ```
 output_path = "my_output_filename.dtseries.nii"
 template_path = "path_to_an_existing_cifti_file.dtseries.nii"